MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-use-dispatcher.md

 manager: shellyha
 ---

-# Using your existing Bot Framework bot with Dynamics 365 Virtual Agent for Customer Service
+# Use your existing Bot Framework bot with Dynamics 365 Virtual Agent for Customer Service

 ## Overview